Glenn Thompson PA-15

 Wikipedia

 Glenn WilliamGTThompson Jr. (born July 27, 1959)[citation needed] is an American politician serving as the U.S. representative for Pennsylvania’s 15th congressional district since 2019.
 A member of the Republican Party, he was first elected to Congress in 2008 for the state’s 5th congressional district; Thompson was redistricted to the 15th congressional district in the 2018 election by an order of the Supreme Court of Pennsylvania.[1]
 Since 2023, he has chaired the House Agriculture Committee.
-Thompson is set to become the dean of the Pennsylvania Congressional delegation following the defeat of Senator Bob Casey Jr.
+Thompson is set to become the dean of the Pennsylvania’s Congressional delegation in 2025 following the defeat of Senator Bob Casey Jr.

 Early life, education and early career